ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 #### Evaluating project architecture

-It’s important to ensure your project architecture meets all of the criteria for cloud-based applications, including scalability, multi-tenancy and high user load.
+It's important to ensure your project architecture meets all of the criteria for cloud-based applications, including scalability, multi-tenancy and high user load.
 It is much easier to plan for the increased load before it becomes a reality.
 Adding capability mid-stream is always an expensive proposition.
 Here at [ISS Art](http://www.issart.com/en/portfolio/details/id/133) we know how to create the architecture for a project with 35,000 users with 50,000–150,000 queries daily (and approximately 100 of those queries performed simultaneously).

 #### Choosing an appropriate service model

 There are three service models for cloud-based applications–Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
-It’s easiest to think of these models as layers as shown in the figure below.
+It's easiest to think of these models as layers as shown in the figure below.

 ![Software as a Service, Platform as a service, and Infrastructure as a service](/static/img/2015/04/Cloud-computing-has-three-distinct-categories.gif)